HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: Introduction

-In this paper, we introduce a simple yet effective early exit method for ASR, namely HuBERT Early Exiting (HuBERT-EE), that enables the large HuBERT model to stop the inference dynamically.
-To achieve a good speed-performance trade-off, we present the early exiting criterion that considers the CTC framework for speech recognition.
-Specifically, the proposed HuBERT-EE accelerates the inference procedure by adding multiple early exit branches at the intermediate layers of the HuBERT.
-When the intermediate prediction of the early exit branch is confident, the model stops the inference, and the result is returned early.
-To the best of our knowledge, this is the first approach to apply the early exit mechanism to the ASR model.
+In this paper, we introduce a simple yet effective early exit method for ASR, namely HuBERT Early Exiting (HuBERT-EE), that enables the HuBERT model to stop the inference dynamically. \emph{To the best of our knowledge, this is the first attempt to apply the early exit framework to the speech SSL model.} Specifically, the proposed HuBERT-EE accelerates the inference procedure by adding multiple early exit branches at the intermediate layers of the HuBERT.
+When the early exit branch is confident in its prediction, the model stops the inference and outputs the intermediate prediction as the final result.
+Different from intermediate CTC-based approaches \cite{inter-ctc, inter-ctc2, inter-ctc-pruning, inter-KD}, the HuBERT-EE aims to dynamically use the intermediate prediction as the model's final output with minimal WER degradation.
+Instead of simply applying the intermediate-CTC framework, we newly construct the self-attention-based early exit branch to perform the early exiting effectively.
+In addition, we explore the proper early exiting criterion and fine-tuning strategy to perform the early exiting effectively.
+Also, we newly design the self-attention-based early exit branch.

-From the experimental results on the LibriSpeech dataset, it is verified that the HuBERT-EE can effectively perform early exiting for speech recognition.
-It accelerates the inference of the large-scale HuBERT with minimal performance loss.
-We also show that the proposed method can dynamically adjust the efficiency-performance trade-off without degrading the performance of the original HuBERT model.
-A further detailed analysis is conducted to better understand the early exit branch behaviour.
+From the experimental results on the LibriSpeech dataset, it is verified that the HuBERT-EE can be successfully applied to the ASR task.
+Compared to the other compression methods, HuBERT-EE enables the model to stop the inference dynamically while achieving a better speed-performance trade-off.
+This implies that the proposed method can be applied to a real-world scenario in which users have the flexibility to adjust the inference speed according to their demands.